VladRafli/Lab-Final-Project/README.md

   * Muhammad Irza D.
  * Download for edit the code your own
  * Upload and commit change if done
+ ### Main Folder named: Final Project (Main)
  * Notice!
-Don't Upload your code to main Folder before cross-check and ensure its stability
+Don't Upload your code to Main Folder before cross-check and ensure its stability
+ * For contributor who want to contribute, please create new folder with your name.
+ * When your code is accepted, it will be copied to Main Folder
  #### Thank you!
  ##### Rafli Athala Jaskandi